 The urge to self-direct one’s life is one of the strongest motivators there is.
-Translating autonomy into the workplace can be difficult, as some task is by their very nature time-sensitive.
+Translating autonomy into the workplace can be difficult, as some tasks are time-sensitive by their very nature.
 Yet, a surprising number of daily tasks benefit from being self-directed.

 Focusing on autonomy is what Calvin Klein did with ATOBI.
 Using our social wall and quizzes, HQ encouraged retail staff to re-think their sales methods.
 They also encouraged staff to share their best sales and service tips.